OpenIndiana/oi-docs/docs/handbook/sunray.md

 ```

 Vendor specific DHCP options are described in the [Sun Ray Software: Alternate Client Initialization Reqs Using DHCP](https://docs.oracle.com/cd/E25749_01/E25745/html/Alternate-Client-Initialization-Reqs-Using-DHCP.html#Alternate-Vendor-Specific-DHCP-Options) document.
-The config file `/etc/dhcp/dhcpd.conf` has to link to `/etc/inet/dhcp4.conf` for use with the `svc:/network/dhcp/server:ipv4` service.
+The config file `/etc/dhcp/dhcpd.conf` has to link to `/etc/inet/dhcp4.conf` so that the `svc:/network/dhcp/server:ipv4` service can leverage it.

 For Sun Ray Software switch to isc-dhcp we take scripts located in path `/opt/SUNWut/lib/dhcp/isc` from the Sun Ray Software package for Linux (SUNWuto-4.5-44.i386.rpm).
 Extract the package with `rpm2cpio`: